LinuxAtDuke/Intro-To-Docker/README.md

     Removing intermediate container ef9d4e02a356
     Successfully built c2d5fc2d6b0a

 Alright, so what did we do here?
-You should be familiar with Git already, so the git command `git clone https://github.com/LinuxAtDuke/Intro-To-Docker.git` cloned the contents of the LinuxAtDuke Intro-To-Docker repositoy to your local disk.
+You should be familiar with git already, so the git command `git clone https://github.com/LinuxAtDuke/Intro-To-Docker.git` cloned the contents of the LinuxAtDuke Intro-To-Docker repositoy to your local disk.

-After inspecting the Dockerfile to make sure it's OK (remember the Note about Security, above?), we then ran `docker build -t helloworld .`.
+After inspecting the Dockerfile to make sure it's OK (remember the *Note About Security*, above?), we then ran `docker build -t helloworld .`

 The `docker build` command tells Docker we're building an image from a Dockerfile.
 The `-t helloworld` command tells Docker to tag the resulting image with the name "helloworld" (Otherwise, it would only have the IMAGE ID - a random string of characters).
 Finally, the trailing `.` (period) tells Docker to use the Dockerfile from inside the current directory.

 <a name='lab2'></a>
-## Lab 2 - Building the FSM Image
+## Lab 2: Building the FSM Image

 There are many, many other commands that can go into a Dockerfile.
 Let's go download the source for an image written by someone else, and examine it.